 When they were dating, Biff did all the right things as far as demonstrating his love to her.
 She was convinced of his love and knew she had found the right guy.

 Unfortunately, Mable had a selfish, empty love cup agenda.
-When Biff brought her flowers, wrote her letters, and took her to fabulous dinners, during their dating relationship, it all seemed right and exactly what she wanted.
+When Biff brought her flowers, wrote her letters, and took her to fabulous dinners, during their dating relationship, it all seemed right and precisely what she wanted.

 Mable was self-deceived in that her undisclosed craving was that she believed she needed and deserved a person who would give her a future according to her expectations.